kathyskead/getting-cleaning-data-project/README.md

 The subjectData, xData and yData are then combined into a single dataset "data" by useing the bind.cols() function.

 #Step 6:
-All duplicate variable are dropped from the "data" dataset using the !duplicated() function.
+All duplicate variables are dropped from the combined dataset using the !duplicated() function.

 #Step 7:
 Only the measurements on the mean and standard deviation for each measurement are extract from the dataset by selecting the following variables: activity, subject and any variables containing the names "mean" and "std".